Gray135/movie-data-insights/README.md

 - **Dashboard file:** [movie_roi_dashboard.pbix](movie_roi_dashboard.pbix) open in Power BI Desktop for full interactivity.
 - **Quick skim:** - [README.md](README.md) – walks through objectives, queries, and insights step by step.

-# Movie Industry ROI Analysis
+# 🎬 Movie Industry ROI Analysis

-Using SQL, Excel, and Power BI to Uncover What Drives Success in the Top ROI-Performing Films
+## Using SQL, Excel, and Power BI to Uncover What Drives Film ROI

-This project analyzes a curated sample of the **top 10 ROI-performing films** (from a dataset of 600+ titles) to uncover what traits drive outstanding financial success.
-Using SQL, Excel, and Power BI, the goal was to simulate how a customer insights or business analyst might approach a high-level executive request.
+This project analyzes a curated sample of the **top 10 ROI-performing films** drawn from a cleaned dataset of **600+ titles (1997–2016)**.
+The aim is to simulate how a customer-insights / business analyst would respond to an executive ask: *“What traits consistently show up in our biggest wins?”*

-The goal is to uncover repeatable traits in high-performing films—genre, director, budget, runtime, production company—to guide smarter investment decisions.
+**Objective:** identify repeatable signals—**genre, director, budget, runtime, production company**—that correlate with outsized ROI and can inform smarter green-light decisions.

-The final Power BI dashboard spans multiple pages and includes:
+**Tools & approach**
+- **SQL:** data cleaning, joins, views to shape analysis tables
+- **Excel:** validation checks, calculated fields, quick sanity tests
+- **Power BI:** data model, DAX measures, interactive visuals & slicers

+**Dashboard pages**
-- ROI performance breakdowns
+- **Overview:** ROI performance at a glance (films, directors, actors, studios)
-- Genre and studio-level visual analysis
-- Slicer-enabled interactivity
+- **Detailed ROI:** top performers with drill-downs
+- **Trends Over Time:** ROI & revenue patterns by release year and runtime
+- **Genre Analysis:** category-level ROI comparisons
-- Summary recommendations based on data
+- **Findings:** concise recommendations supported by the data
+- **Behind the Dashboard:** build notes and assumptions

+**Outcome (high level):** low-budget categories—especially **horror/documentary**—frequently outperform on ROI; select studios and directors recur among top performers, suggesting targeted bets can amplify returns.

 ---